Behaviour

 • Share the ALSUP with the school team as a neutral starting document.
 It helps teachers identify lagging skills and unsolved problems without requiring them to adopt the full model.

-• Direct teachers to the free Lives in the Balance Educators Tour at livesinthebalance.org, which includes video demonstrations.
+• Direct teachers to the free Lives in the Balance Educators Tour at livesinthebalance.org.

-• In EHCP annual reviews, request CPS-informed strategies in Section F (Special Educational Provision).
-The PDA Society explicitly recommends this wording: "Use Dr Ross Greene's Collaborative & Proactive Solutions model to identify lagging skills and solve problems together once they are calm."
+• In EHCP annual reviews, request CPS-informed strategies in Section F. The PDA Society recommends this wording: "Use Dr Ross Greene's Collaborative & Proactive Solutions model to identify lagging skills and solve problems together once they are calm."

 Teachers commonly object that they can't do this with 30 children.
 Greene's response: you don't need to.
-Start with the children who are repeatedly disruptive, removed, or referred.
-Identify no more than three priority unsolved problems per child.
-Conduct brief Proactive Plan B conversations at a mutually agreed time.
+Start with the children who are repeatedly disruptive or referred.
+Identify no more than three priority unsolved problems per child and conduct brief Proactive Plan B conversations at a mutually agreed time.

 Where to find CPS resources in the UK